-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 We have some ability.
 So we’re securing garlic supply.
 So we are already in we’re already – we have good supply already in inventory from China.
 But we’re also looking at other regions to make sure we’re protected and never have an interruption of supply.
 So there is going to be an uptick in our costs.
 And that’s probably one of the biggest uptick in cost.
 We haven’t really seen a lot of other volatility, but there is an uptick in garlic cost.
 And the way that many of our spice contracts are written, we can pass some of that along.
 It’s more commodity based.
 And as Bruce said, we had negative pricing last year on spices because we gave back some of the commodity savings we got.
 So it’s not 100% pass-through either way, but it does go in tandem in the spice world.

-And, lastly, there is still the issue of harvesting fruits and vegetables used in many of the company's products.
-A recent article in Scientific American titled "The Effects of COVID-19 Will Ripple through Food Systems" goes into some details about the potential impact on handpicked crops like strawberries, blueberries and apples (used in B&G's Polaner product), while minimizing concerns over staples like wheat and rice where production is more mechanized.
+And lastly, there is still the issue of harvesting fruits and vegetables used in many of the company's products.
+A recent article in Scientific American, titled "The Effects of COVID-19 Will Ripple through Food Systems," goes into some details about the potential impact on handpicked crops like strawberries, blueberries and apples (used in B&G's Polaner product), while minimizing concerns over staples like wheat and rice where production is more mechanized.

-It's certainly a mixed bag, although on the whole I'm expecting B&G to report results that top market expectations.
-Less clear is whether they will increase their guidance figures, numbers that I believed were extremely conservative.
+It's certainly a mixed bag, although on the whole, I'm expecting B&G to report results that top market expectations.
+Less clear is whether the company will increase its guidance figures, numbers that I believed were extremely conservative.

 Additional Disclosures

 I want to make it clear that while I have a vested interest in seeing the price of B&G Foods rise over the long term, I also have a vested interest in that rise being fairly volatile along the way.
-First and foremost, I have several long term positions whose purpose is to generate income from dividends and covered calls.
+First and foremost, I have several long-term positions whose purpose is to generate income from dividends and covered calls.
 I have no doubt that these positions will continue to generate dividend returns substantially higher than its peer group over the long term, and I expect to continue using those dividends to supplement my income.
-I also am currently reinvesting dividends in other accounts.
+I am also currently reinvesting dividends in other accounts.

 However, I also see a stock that will continue to have substantial volatility due to the company's high leverage ratio and the widely held belief that a dividend cut is imminent.
-In the past two quarters I have used that volatility to my advantage, regularly trading large blocks of shares, particularly around the earnings calls.
+In the past two quarters, I have used that volatility to my advantage, regularly trading large blocks of shares, particularly around the earnings calls.
 As a point of reference, earlier this year I had purchased more than 20,000 shares heading into the Q4 earnings release, and subsequently sold covered calls against the position.
 All but 100 of those shares were assigned at $17.50 in March, and the last 100 were assigned on April 17th.

 I also have another two trading positions that were acquired at a price of approximately $15.
 Each position has had numerous calls sold, repurchased and resold several times.
 I most recently rolled those calls from April to May, and if the numbers are in my favor, I may roll those calls forward into June.